-- Support healthy lifestyle - Valuing our indigenous and cultural heritage
+- Support healthy lifestyle - Valuing and respecting Aboriginal Cultural Connection to Country

-- Access to natural areas and biodiversity - Improved waterway health
+- Access to natural areas and biodiversity

+- Improved waterway health

+- Protecting our Aboriginal Cultural Heritage and Cultural Landscapes

 PROGRESSED ACTION AREA 5: CIRCULAR ECONOMY

 Waste has presented an issue for Ipswich, particularly in recent years with the spotlight on the interstate transport of waste being disposed in privately owned landfills in Ipswich.
 The introduction of China's National Sword Policy in 2018 has also created a challenge in managing recyclable waste both locally in Australia and globally.
 China's policy, in effect, placed a ban on the import of recyclable waste materials such as paper and plastics which meant that Australia could no longer export these products to China for recycling.